thiago-rezende/vagrant-k3s/README.md

 <!-- Short Description -->

-> A simple Kubernetes cluster built from scratch using vagrant machines.
+> A simple Kubernetes cluster built from scratch using Vagrant machines.

 <!-- Description -->